Githubnath/alx-low_level_programming/0x08-recursion/README.md

 File 100-wildcmp.c is a function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0.
 It uses the concept of wildcards.

-File main.h is the header file containing the function prototypes
+File main.h is the header file containing the function prototypes.